pekkos/pekkos.github.io/_posts/2018-11-23-from-grunt-to-gulp.md

 At a first glance Gulp seems to be a weeny bit faster than Grunt too, so the change will probably be the better choice in the long run.
 I must admit I was somewhat confused by Gulp's more programming-like syntax being used to the configuration-like syntax of Grunt, but it didn't take long to get used to the new way of writing tasks.
 I even liked it better, actually.

-So I guess I'm with the cool kids now on the Gulp side of things.